On the Nori and Hodge realisations of Voevodsky motives: The realisation functor and applications.

-\end{proof} \begin{rem} The same arguments would probably prove that the $\infty$-category of geometric origin objects in the indization of the derived category of polarisable mixed Hodge modules is also the category of modules over some algebra $\mathscr{H}_X$ in $\mathcal{DM}(X)$.
-Note that the lack of continuity of Mixed Hodge modules would prevent things like $p_X^*\mathscr{H}_{\Spec \Q}\simeq \mathscr{H}_{X}$ of happening so one would have to be careful of which algebra is used.
-Similar ideas are developped in \cite{drewMotivicHodgeModules2018}. \end{rem}
+\end{proof} \begin{rem} The same arguments would prove that the $\infty$-category of geometric origin objects in the indization of the derived category of mixed Hodge modules is also the category of modules over some algebra $\mathscr{H}_X$ in $\mathcal{DM}^{\mathrm{\'et}}(X)$.
+Note that the lack of continuity of Mixed Hodge modules would prevent things like $p_X^*\mathscr{H}_{\Spec \Q}\simeq \mathscr{H}_{X}$ of happening so one would have to be careful of which algebra is used and an additional argument over the generic point will be needed, similarly to the case of the Betti realisation.
+Similar ideas are developed in \cite{drewMotivicHodgeModules2018} and the fact that one would obtain $(X\to \Spec k)^*\hscr_{\Spec k}\simeq \hscr_X$ identifies Drew's category as the full subcategory $\mathcal{DH}^\mathrm{geo}(X)$ of geometric origin mixed Hodge modules.
+His considerations with enriched categories of motives also have an application here: his results, together with the same proof as above, would show that his category $\mathbf{DH}$ of motivic enriched Hodge modules is the smallest full subcategory of $\Ind\dcal^b(\mathrm{MHM}(-))$ which is stable under truncation and filtered colimts, and that contains the $f_*g^*H$ for $f:Y\to X$ proper, $g:Y\to\Spec \C$ the structural morphism and $H\in\dcal(\Ind\mathrm{MHS}^p)$.
+See \cite{SwannMHM} for a detailed discussion. \end{rem} \begin{cor} The $\infty$-functor $X\mapsto\dcal^b(\Mp(X))$ has an unique extension $\mathcal{DN}_c(X)$ to quasi-compact and quasi-separated schemes of characteristic zero such that for all limit $X=\lim_i X_i$ of such schemes with affines transitions the natural functor